telerik/xaml-docs/controls/radgridview/features/search-as-you-type.md

 ## Add Search Criteria Programmatically

 RadGridView's search mechanism supports defining a search criteria programmatically.
-This can be done through the `SearchByText` Command.
+This can be done through the `SearchByText` command.
 More information can be found in the [Commands Overview]({%slug gridview-commands-overview%}) topic.

 ## Search Over Dynamic Data

 RadGridView provides full support for searching over dynamic data.
-This includes `IDynamicMetaObjectProvider`(DynamicObject and ExpandoObject), `ICustomTypeProvider`, and `ICustomTypeDescriptor` implementations.
+This includes `IDynamicMetaObjectProvider`(`DynamicObject` and `ExpandoObject`), `ICustomTypeProvider`, and `ICustomTypeDescriptor` implementations.

 ## Search in Hidden Columns

 RadGridView's text search mechanism supports searching in hidden columns.
-This behavior can be enabled by setting the `CanUserSearchInHiddenColumns`` property of the RadGridView control to __True__.
+This behavior can be enabled by setting the `CanUserSearchInHiddenColumns` property of the RadGridView control to `true`.

 #### __[XAML] Setting CanUserSearchInHiddenColumns property in XAML__
 {{region xaml-radgridview-search-as-you-type-6}}